fbaprepfinder

 Use a third-party FBA prep center

 A small focused prep shop charges $1–$2 per unit for standard prep and handles inspection, labeling, polybag, kitting, and inbound FC routing.
 Most US prep centers turn shipments around in 24–72 hours.
-We maintain a verified directory — every listing re-checked within the last 30 days.
+We maintain a verified directory: every published center cleared our 4-point operator standard before listing.

 Browse verified prep centers